mcummings128/gh-actions-outputs-experiments-1/README.md

 ### Reusable workflows

 The outputs block in a reusable workflow is a child of workflow_call.
-Outputs
+This outputs block can map outputs from a job-level outputs block, if present.
+See TODO SECTION for more information.

 # Passing Outputs between different entities